IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

  * The AAA server provides a collection of authentication, authorization, and accounting functions.
 The AAA server is responsible for centralized user information management.
 The AAA server is preconfigured with user credentials (e.g., username and password), possible group identities and related user attributes (users may be divided into different groups based on different user attributes).
  * The Policy Enforcement Point (PEP) is the central entity which is responsible for enforcing appropriate access control policies.
 A first deployment scenario assumes that the SDN controller maps the group ID to the related common packet header and delivers IP/MAC address based ACL policies to the required PEPs.
 Another deployment scenario may require that PEPs map incoming packets to their associated source and/or destination endpoint-group IDs, and acts upon the endpoint-group ID-based ACL policies (e.g., a group identifier may be carried in packet headers such as discussed in {{Section 6.2.3 of ?RFC9638}}).
 Multiple PEPs may be involved in a network.
 A PEP exposes a YANG-based interface (e.g., NETCONF {{?RFC6241}}) to an SDN controller.

-In reference to xxx, the following typical flow is experienced:
+In reference to {{arch}}, the following typical flow is experienced:

 Step 1:
 :  Administrators (or a service orchestrator) configure an SDN